Color Correction: Removing Years of Black Box Color

 Stina had been box coloring her hair black at home for more than 3 years.
 Her color was layered on and the test strand revealed what Van Osten calls "the Big Stick effect: pale yellow down to orange down to red on the ends."
 Stina's hair did lift to a level 6, so that is what Van Osten gave her as a target shade.

 "If your guest says 'NO RED' they are on crack," laughs Van Osten.
 "There will be warmth.
 No matter how much of an ASH shade you use to go over the underlying pigment you uncover.
 Be clear with them.
-I’m sure you will agree, three's nothing worse than being unable to deliver the results you promised to your guest."
+I’m sure you will agree, there's nothing worse than being unable to deliver the results you promised to your guest."

 Prior to Step 2, WARN your guest that after this next step, their hair will look very scary.
 Yellow and orange.
 "By letting them know what you expect, they won’t freak when they see it," Van Osten says.
-"So super duper important to gain their trust early on in this tedious color process.
+"So super-duper important to gain their trust early on in this tedious color process.
 Also be sure they have 3-4 hours and make sure they are fed."

 Step 2- LIFTING